Director

 Brian G. Henning, Ph.D.

 Dr. Henning (he/him/his) is Professor of Philosophy and of Environmental Studies & Science at Gonzaga University and is the inaugural director and founder of the Gonzaga Institute for Climate, Water, and the Environment.
 Originally from Boise, Idaho, Dr. Henning joined Gonzaga’s faculty in 2008.
 He earned a B.A. summa cum laude from Seattle University and an M.A., M.Phil., and Ph.D. from Fordham University.
 An award-winning author, Dr. Henning has written or edited 17 books and 45 articles, chapters, and reports, including Riders in the Storm: Ethics in an Age of Climate Change (Anselm 2015), Climate Change Ethics and the Non-human World (Routledge 2020), and Value, Beauty, and Nature (SUNY 2023).
-He has delivered more than 190 talks to general and academic audiences in North America, Europe, and Asia.
-Over the course of his career, Dr. Henning has been awarded more than $25 million dollars in external grants.
+He has delivered more than 200 talks to general and academic audiences in North America, Europe, and Asia.

 Climate Resilience Program Manager

 Dante (they/them/ella) grew up in an apple orchard in Orondo, WA.
-They have a BA in Peace Studies from Whitworth University and an MSc in Climate Change and Development from the University of London.
-Their commitment to environmental and climate justice was born from their experiences growing up close neighbors with migrant farmworkers, serving in Peace Corps Paraguay, researching the impact of climate change on small-scale agroforestry systems, and witnessing the impacts of climate events on unhoused LGBTQ+ community members in Spokane.
+They have a BA in Peace Studies, MSc in Climate Change and Development, and Professional Certificate in Climate Action Planning.
+They are a registered Adaptation Practitioner with the Climate Smart Communities Initiative and a certified Electric Coach through Rewiring America.
+Their commitment to climate justice was born from their experiences growing up close neighbors with migrant farmworkers, serving in Peace Corps Paraguay, researching drought impacts in small-scale agroforestry systems, and navigating housing instability as a queer/trans person.
 Dante speaks English, Spanish, and Guarani.
 They enjoy spending their free time reading sci-fi novels, thrifting at local shops, and soaking up all the sunshine they can.

 Dante can be reached at jester@gonzaga.edu